-CAUTION av exceed FCC rules for ha ey all posted signs working in radio
+Idio frequency news at the ay exceed FCC rules for hur posure. ryour safety obey all posted signs a utidations for working in radio.

 (Yellow) Caution:

 Indicates that, beyond the sign, RF exposure levels may exceed the General Population and Occupational MPE limits.